Reporting year 2024

 The EBacc APS measures pupils' point scores across the five pillars of the EBacc - English, mathematics, science, a language, and history or geography - with a zero for any missing pillars.
 This ensures the attainment of all pupils is recognised, not just those at particular grade boundaries, encouraging schools to enter pupils of all abilities, and support them to achieve their full potential.

-The EBacc average point score decreased across all the key social care groups and the overall pupil population in 2022/23 and in 2021/22 and is roughly in line with 2018/19.
-All the key social care groups have an average point score less than half that of the overall pupil population.
+The EBacc average point score is similar for all key social care groups and the overall pupil population in 2023/24 compared to 2022/23 and is roughly in line with 2018/19.
+All key social care groups have an average point score less than half that of the overall pupil population.

 Progress 8